VongRichard/movie_land/README.md

+# About

+MovieLand is a simple Web Application which allows users to search and display details of their favourite Movie.

+This project uses several REACT features such as State, useEffect, Components, Props and uses a public  API: https://www.omdbapi.com/ to obtain movie information.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).